wildankev/eeg-vis/README.md

 3. Run all cells sequentially (Cell → Run All)

 The notebook will:
-- Create a `physionet_eeg_data/` directory
-- Download a sample EEG file (~80 KB)
+- Download sample EEG files from PhysioNet
 - Load and process the data
-- Generate multiple visualizations
+- Generate multiple visualizations in the notebook output
+- Display all results inline (no files saved to disk)

 ### Customization

 You can modify the notebook to:
-- **Change subject/run**: Edit the `subject` and `run` variables in the download cell
+- **Change subject**: Edit the `SUBJECTS` list in the configuration cell
 - **Adjust visualization parameters**: Modify duration, channels, time windows
-- **Apply filters**: Add bandpass or notch filters to remove artifacts
-- **Compare tasks**: Load multiple runs to compare different motor tasks
+- **Apply filters**: Adjust the beta band frequency range (default: 13-30 Hz)

 ## Output

-The notebook generates several visualization types:
+The notebook generates several visualization types displayed in the output cells:

-1. **Multi-channel time-series plots**: Shows 7 channels over 10 seconds
+1. **Time-series plots**: Multi-channel EEG signals over time
-2. **Detailed single-channel view**: 5-second detailed view with statistics
+2. **Detailed channel views**: Individual channel analysis with statistics
-3. **Power spectral density plots**: Frequency analysis with marked brain wave bands
+3. **Power spectral density plots**: Frequency analysis in beta band (13-30 Hz)
-4. **Basic topographic maps**: Spatial distribution of EEG activity
+4. **PSD Topoplot Heatmaps**: Spatial distribution of beta band power
-5. **PLI connectivity heatmaps**: Phase lag index matrices showing functional connectivity
+   - Baseline condition topoplot (resting state)
-   - Single condition heatmaps with sequential colormaps
+   - Mental arithmetic task condition topoplot
-   - Multi-condition comparison panels
-   - Difference maps with diverging colormaps
+   - Difference map showing brain activity changes
-6. **Enhanced PSD topographic maps**: Publication-quality brain maps
-   - Multiple frequency bands visualization
-   - Condition comparison with difference maps
-   - Proper electrode positioning and interpolation
-7. **Interactive browser**: Scrollable view of all channels
+5. **Statistical summaries**: Data quality assessment metrics

+**Note**: All visualizations are displayed as notebook outputs only.
+No files are saved locally.

 ## Troubleshooting